geomob/geomob-website/_posts/2020-01-08-jan-8th-geomob-lon-details.markdown

 ---

 <div class="heading">When and where?</div>
-The fourth London #geomob of 2019 will be at
+The first London Geomob of 2020 will be at
 <span class="b">18:30 on Tuesday the 8th of January, 2020 </span>
 at [Geovation Hub](https://geovation.uk/hub/) at (_[Sutton Yard, 65 Goswell Rd, London EC1V 7EN](https://www.openstreetmap.org/#map=19/51.52435/-0.09975)_).